Remember Oliver Miller? Remember When He Tried To Throw A Chair At A Ref?

 - 20 points, 9 rebounds, 8 assists (9-11 fg)

 - 18 points, 15 rebounds, 9 blocks

 - 13 points, 12 rebounds, 7 assists, 6 steals, 3 blocks

 - 17 points, 12 rebounds, 8 assists

-Look at those assist and steals totals.
-The man had serious basketball talent and was far from just a big body so many people assume he was.
+Look at those assist and steals totals!
+The man had serious basketball talent and was far from just a big body so many people assumed he was.
 But the Raptors let him go at the end of the season and after watching him get bigger in Dallas, they brought him back for another two seasons.
 Then he had a quick bite in Sacramento and another trip back to Phoenix before taste testing overseas.
 By the time he came back to the Wolves in 2003, he was reported to be as heavy as 380 pounds.

 After the Wolves, he made a few more stops with those mentioned teams you have never heard about and probably will never hear about again.

 Then in 2011, his temper got him a little more than a slap on the wrist.
 Miller was sentenced to a year in a Maryland jail for pistol-whipping his girlfriend’s brother.
 After serving his time, he became a car dealer in Mesa, Arizona.
 Before you get too down, this story does end with happy ending.
 In 2016, a much, much thinner looking Miller was enshrined into the Arkansas Sports Hall of Honor.

 “They said I was the second-most beloved person in Arkansas behind Bill Clinton,’’ said the 46-year old Miller during his speech.